Berkmann18/NoNoMachine/README.md

 A package for CLI users who needs to do stuff on NoMachine but don't want to use NoMachine (because it's crap!).

 It contains the following files:
-- cim.sh: Bash script made for transfering files/directories across your computer and your CIM desktop (type ./cim.sh -h to see how you could use it)
+- cim.(sh|bat): Bash/Batch script made for transfering files/directories across your computer and your CIM desktop (type ./cim.sh -h to see how you could use it)
-- psqlConnect.sh: Bash script made to connect the current CLI window to the uni's PostgresSQL server
+- psqlConnect.(sh|bat): Bash/Batch script made to connect the current CLI window to the uni's PostgresSQL server
-- setup.sh: Setup script that will setup the package
+- setup.(sh|bat): Setup script that will setup the package
 - SSH_config.txt: SSH config file that ease manual SSH connections
-- sshDB.sh: Bash script made for connecting the current CLI window to the TeachDB environment.
+- sshDB.(sh|bat): Bash/Batch script made for connecting the current CLI window to the TeachDB environment.

 ## Setup
 In order to setup the package, you need to open a CLI window on the current directory and run:

 ### Linux
 ```bash
 #replace username by your username